zeteco/visual/README.md

 # Visual identity for ZeTeCo camp'17
-Explores different possibilities for a visual identity created through code for ZeTeCo camp'17
+Explores different possibilities for a visual identity created through code for ZeTeCo camp 2017

 ### To run